Pump: Axial-flow pump

-Regenerative turbine pumps
+Regenerative turbine pump

-Also known as drag, friction, liquid-ring pump, peripheral, traction, turbulence, or vortex pumps, regenerative turbine pumps are class of rotodynamic pump that operates at high head pressures, typically 4–20 bar.
+Also known as drag, friction, liquid-ring pump, peripheral, traction, turbulence, or vortex pumps, regenerative turbine pumps are a class of rotodynamic pump that operates at high head pressures, typically 4–20 bar.

 The pump has an impeller with a number of vanes or paddles which spins in a cavity.
 The suction port and pressure ports are located at the perimeter of the cavity and are isolated by a barrier called a stripper, which allows only the tip channel (fluid between the blades) to recirculate, and forces any fluid in the side channel (fluid in the cavity outside of the blades) through the pressure port.
 In a regenerative turbine pump, as fluid spirals repeatedly from a vane into the side channel and back to the next vane, kinetic energy is imparted to the periphery, thus pressure builds with each spiral, in a manner similar to a regenerative blower.

 As regenerative turbine pumps cannot become vapor locked, they are commonly applied to volatile, hot, or cryogenic fluid transport.
 However, as tolerances are typically tight, they are vulnerable to solids or particles causing jamming or rapid wear.
 Efficiency is typically low, and pressure and power consumption typically decrease with flow.
 Additionally, pumping direction can be reversed by reversing direction of spin.